davidoroian/server-client_chatRoom/README.md

-        /create group [groupname] - creates an empty group with you as admin /add [groupname] [username]- adds a user to a group, if you are an admin there /make admin [groupname] [username] - adds username to admin group for specific group
+        /create group [groupname] - creates an empty group with you as admin /add [groupname] [username]- adds a user to a group, if you are an admin there /make admin [groupname] [username] - adds username to admin group for specific group /remove [groupname] [username] - remove user from specific group /delete [groupname] - delete group if empty /rename [groupname] [newgroupname] - rename group if new name is available
 ```